A Disproof of Large Language Model Consciousness: The Necessity of Continual Learning for Consciousness: A Formal Framework for Falsifying Theories of Consciousness

 ``... theorists must resist the temptation to see global accessibility as the \textit{cause} of consciousness (as if consciousness were some other, further condition); rather, it \textit{is} consciousness'' \cite{dennett2001we}.

-If Dennett's ideas were true, this would likely make GNWT a trivial theory of consciousness, since it would be unfalsifiable, because the predictions and inferences strictly depend on the same source.
+If Dennett's ideas were true, this would make GNWT a trivial theory of consciousness, since it would be unfalsifiable, because the predictions and inferences strictly depend on the same source.
 Consciousness just \textit{is} the information that is globally accessible for report and behavior, and reports and behaviors also just \textit{are} different expressions of that same information.
-So there is no situation wherein they could meaningfully diverge.
-And therefore, the theory is unfalsifiable and trivial (one could see how it gives us minimal scientific information even if it were true).
+So there is no situation wherein they could diverge.
+And therefore, the theory is unfalsifiable and trivial (one could see how it gives us minimal scientific information even if it were true---trivial theories are fundamentally unsatisfying).

-Often, theories based in the ``theater'' metaphor have a tendency to fall into strict dependency (sometimes ``global workspaces'' are described in this way too \cite{baars1997theater}), and too are theories based on identifying only why humans might \textit{claim} to be conscious (rather than why they \textit{are} conscious) at high risk of triviality (e.g., theories like the Attention Schema Theory of consciousness \cite{graziano2020consciousness}, or any other theory focused on the ``meta-problem of consciousness'' as an explanandum \cite{chalmers2018meta}).
+Often, theories based in the ``theater'' metaphor have a tendency to fall into strict dependency (sometimes ``global workspaces'' are described in this way too \cite{baars1997theater}).
+Theories based on identifying only why humans might \textit{claim} to be conscious (rather than why they \textit{are} conscious) are at high risk of triviality (e.g., theories like the Attention Schema Theory of consciousness \cite{graziano2020consciousness}, or any other theory focused on the ``meta-problem of consciousness'' as an explanandum \cite{chalmers2018meta}).

-A significant amount of confusion about the Kleiner-Hoel dilemma was simply not understanding that the dilemma has this second horn of strict dependency.
-E.g., in one of the only cases of attempting to confront the problem head-on, the criticism ended up being that the substitution argument could not possibly be true, because we did not factor in needing to change the predictions for functionalist theories of consciousness after substitutions \cite{ganesh2020cwars}.
-But in arguing that predictions must change in the same way as inferences following a substitution, the paper proposes a trivial theory of consciousness (a kind of global input/output functionalism) that falls on the other horn of the Kleiner-Hoel dilemma, thus proving our point that the space is indeed hard to navigate.
+A significant amount of confusion about the Kleiner-Hoel dilemma was simply missing that the dilemma has this second horn of strict dependency.
+E.g., in one of the only cases in the literature of attempting to confront the problem head-on, the criticism ended up being that the substitution argument could not possibly be true, because it did not factor in needing to change the predictions for functionalist theories of consciousness after substitutions \cite{ganesh2020cwars}.
+But in arguing that predictions must change just the same way as inferences following a substitution, the paper proposes a trivial theory of consciousness (a kind of global I/O functionalism) that falls on the second horn of the Kleiner-Hoel dilemma.

-In what follows, I will use the Kleiner-Hoel formalism for falsification of theories of consciousness to show several results.
-In the next section, I show that they provide a disproof of LLM consciousness.
-After that, I present a case of avoiding the dilemma in humans but not LLMs, indicating that the actual conclusion of the Kleiner-Hoel dilemma is that it disproves consciousness in LLMs but not in humans.
+In the next section, I show that the Kleiner-Hoel dilemma provides a particularly strong disproof of LLM consciousness.
+After that, I present a case of avoiding the dilemma in humans but not LLMs, indicating that it disproves consciousness in LLMs but not in humans.